lm-tools/feedback/DATA_DESIGN.md

     },
     "labels": {
-        "whyTypes": "To get someone started on job goals", "whyTypes-start-goals": "To get someone started on job goals", "whyTypes-broaden-goals": "To broaden job goals",
+        "whyTypes": "To get someone started on job goals", "whyTypesStartGoals": "To get someone started on job goals", "whyTypesBroadenGoals": "To broaden job goals",
-        "whyTypes-transferable-skills": "To look for transferable skills",
+        "whyTypesTransferableSkills": "To look for transferable skills",
-        "whyTypes-update-cv": "To update their CV",
+        "whyTypesUpdateCv": "To update their CV",
-        "whyTypes-search-terms": "To look for alternative search terms for their online job search", "whyTypes-other": "Other",
+        "whyTypesSearchTerms": "To look for alternative search terms for their online job search", "whyTypesOther": "Other",
         "yes": "Yes",
         "no": "No",
         "claimantFeedback": "What feedback has your Claimant given you about this tool?"